YudNK/todo-app-mean/README.md

-todo app

-frontend: angular
-backend: express
+Create a TODO app with MEAN stack.